Black and Blue (2019 film)

 Black and Blue is a 2019 American action thriller film directed by Deon Taylor from a screenplay by Peter A. Dowling.
-The film stars Naomie Harris, Tyrese Gibson, Frank Grillo, Mike Colter, Reid Scott, and Beau Knapp, and follows a rookie police officer who goes on the run after she witnesses her colleagues commit a murder.
+The film stars Naomie Harris, Tyrese Gibson, Frank Grillo, Mike Colter, Reid Scott, and Beau Knapp.
+It follows a rookie police officer who goes on the run after she witnesses her colleagues commit a murder.

 The film had its world premiere at the Urbanworld Film Festival on September 21, 2019, and was theatrically released in the United States on October 25, 2019, by Sony Pictures Releasing.
 It received mostly mixed reviews from critics.